devcem/Float-numbers-with-Huffman/README.md

 ## Advantages
 + Very simple
-+ Works on browser
++ Works on browser (Tested on Chrome, Firefox)
-+ Easy to implement
++ Easy to implement (only encode and decode functions)
-+ It's still possible to use JSON format
++ It's still possible to use JSON format on socket io for other emits

 ## Examples
 I'm sending position and rotation data like this :